Maps loading...

 Going Dutch

 We look to the Dutch for inspiration when it comes to active travel.
-Ironically, Northern Ireland started building Dutch style cycle infrastructure before the Dutch.
-The key difference is – once the Dutch started they kept going, and currently have 35,000km of segregated cycle lanes.
-Northern Ireland’s experiment was snuffed out in Craigavon – and it would be doing well to scrape together 100km at present.
+Ironically, Northern Ireland started planning and building Dutch style cycle infrastructure before the Dutch.
+The key difference is – once the Dutch got started in the early 1970s – they kept going and currently have 35,000km of segregated cycle lanes.
+Northern Ireland’s experiment was snuffed out in Craigavon and would be doing well to scrape together 100km at present.

-The utopian future the designers planned for, was unable to cope with the dystopian reality that 1970s & 80s Northern Ireland delivered - where segregation didn’t stop with traffic systems.
-Craigavon got many things wrong, but it also got some things right.
-The Black Paths were undoubtedly one of the things it got right.
+The utopian future the designers planned for was unable to cope with the dystopian reality that 1970s & 80s Northern Ireland delivered - where segregation didn’t stop with traffic systems.
+Craigavon got many things wrong but it got some things right – the Black Paths were undoubtedly one of the things it got right.

-Cities are evolving projects that take centuries to establish and develop a sense of themselves.
-Craigavon, only halfway through its first century, seems to be slowly finding its identity.
+Cities are evolving projects taking centuries to establish and develop a sense of themselves.
+Craigavon – only halfway through its first century – seems to be slowly finding its identity.
 In 2017, it was seen as the “most desirable place to live” in Northern Ireland.
 The butt of jokes for decades – Craigavon may yet have the last laugh.

 Welcome to the future